Date of Last Update

 - Procedure.
 A faculty member with an issue that could become a complaint will request a meeting with the Dean within ten days after learning of the incident upon which the issue is based.
 If the faculty member is not satisfied with the answer of the Dean, the faculty member may file a formal written complaint as follows:

 A. Step 1 - Appeal to the Dean.
 The faculty member will submit the complaint in writing to the Dean within ten days of the meeting or within twenty days of requesting the meeting, whichever is later.
 The written complaint will include the following:

 - A statement of the facts of the case.

 - A timetable of events.

 The written complaint may also contain any supportive materials or statements that the faculty member feels are germane to the complaint.

 The Provost/Vice President will review the complaint, response and may have a conference with the faculty member.
-Thereafter, the Provost/Vice President may convene a faculty panel.
-Then the Provost/Vice President will issue a written decision within ten days of the receipt of the appeal or the receipt of the statement of advice from the faculty panel or ten days of the date of the conference with the complaining faculty member, whichever is later.
+The Provost/Vice President will issue a written decision within ten days of the receipt of the appeal or the receipt of the statement of advice from the faculty panel or ten days of the date of the conference with the complaining faculty member, whichever is later.